 CeraVe Baby Moisturizing Lotion is the brainchild of pediatric dermatologists, and it’s the perfect lotion for your infant.
 Your young one has sensitive skin, and CeraVe Baby Moisturizing Lotion promises to keep your baby’s skin delicate, moisturized as well as nourished around the day.
 Made with all three crucial ceramides, this is the ideal baby product to have in your baby basket.
 The lotion is phthalates-free as well as paraben-free.
 If your baby is suffering from chapped, chafed, or cracked ski CeraVe Baby Moisturizing Lotion is the only solution you need.

 5. Cetaphil Moisturizing Cream

 We have kept the best one for last, Cetaphil is known as the leader of skincare, both for kids and adult.
 This is the perfect cream and lotion for all your family.
 Manufactured with extra-strength emollients as well as humectants, the lotion has the ability to bind water to the skin.
-This technique keeps the skin moistures and hydrated for longer.
+This technique keeps the skin moist and hydrated for longer.
 The formula is paraben, lanolin, as well as odor-free.
 Many have praised the Cetaphil Moisturizing Cream for being the successful solution of chronically dry and sensitive skin.

-Although, we maintain the stance that newborns don’t need any kind of lotion or oil, there are many cases where the baby may suffer from eczema or baby acne, and in such cases, these above-mentioned lotions can prove to be Godsend.
+Although we maintain the stance that newborns don’t need any kind of lotion or oil, there are many cases where the baby may suffer from eczema or baby acne, and in such cases, these above-mentioned lotions can prove to be Godsend.

-As a parent no one but you can decide what the answer to, when can you use moisturiser on a baby?
+As a parent no one but you can decide what the answer to, when can you use a moisturiser on a baby?
 If you are unsure or worried about the dry and peeling skin of your baby, do not hesitate to consult a pediatrician.